Sonification: History

 In 1976, philosopher of technology, Don Ihde, wrote, "Just as science seems to produce an infinite set of visual images for virtually all of its phenomena--atoms to galaxies are familiar to us from coffee table books to science magazines; so 'musics,' too, could be produced from the same data that produces visualizations."
 This appears to be one of the earliest references to sonification as a creative practice.

+In early 1982 Sara Bly of the University of California, Davis, released two publications - with examples - of her work on the use of computer-generated sound to present data.
+At the time, the field of scientific visualization was gaining momentum.
+Among other things, her studies and the accompanying examples compared the properties between visual and aural presentation, demonstrating that "Sound offers an enhancement and an alternative to graphic tools."
+Her work provides early experiment-based data to help inform matching appropriate data representation to type and purpose.

-In the 1980s, pulse oximeters came into widespread use.
+Also in the 1980s, pulse oximeters came into widespread use.
 Pulse oximeters can sonify oxygen concentration of blood by emitting higher pitches for higher concentrations.
 However, in practice this particular feature of pulse oximeters may not be widely utilized by medical professionals because of the risk of too many audio stimuli in medical environments.

+In 1990, the National Center for Supercomputing Applications began generating scientific data sonifications and visualizations from the same source data and a paper describing this work was presented at the June 1991 SPIE Conference on Extracting Meaning from Complex Data.
+Included in the supporting information for the paper was a video, winner of the 1991 Nicograph Multimedia Grand Prize, comprising several data visualizations paired with their corresponding data sonifications.

 In 1992, the International Community for Auditory Display (ICAD) was founded by Gregory Kramer as a forum for research on auditory display which includes data sonification.
 ICAD has since become a home for researchers from many different disciplines interested in the use of sound to convey information through its conference and peer-reviewed proceedings.

+In 2020, the composer Simon Gray recording as The Winterval Conspiracy produced a sonification of the SARS-Cov-2 virus responsible for the COVID-19 pandemic in the form of a musical fugue.

 In May 2022, NASA reported the sonification (converting astronomical data associated with pressure waves into sound) of the black hole at the center of the Perseus galaxy cluster.

+In 2024, Adhyâropa Records released The Volcano Listening Project by Leif Karlstrom, which merges geophysics research and computer music synthesis with acoustic instrumental and vocal performances by Billy Contreras, Todd Sickafoose, and other acoustic musicians.